-The work is organised as follows: in Section 2 we discuss the basic properties of utility function and price function and present the theoretical framework to depict the users' satisfaction.
-In Section 3 we present different kinds of networks and define a simple case study to apply our model.
-In Section 4 we show simulation results that give several insights about the systems under exam.
-Finally in Section 5 we conclude the work.
+The work is organised as follows: in Section 2, we discuss the basic properties of utility function and price function and present the theoretical framework to depict the users' satisfaction.
+In Section 3, we present different kinds of networks and define a simple case study to apply our model.
+In Section 4, we show simulation results that give several insights about the systems under examination.
+Finally, in Section 5 we conclude the work.

-2 Model for the Behaviour of Network Users
+2. Model for the behaviour of network users

-We present a model developed from the economic concept of utility function, widely used to depict the QoS perceived by the users of a wireless network.
-Even though this concept is derived from micro-economics [9], it is often adopted in the recent literature [10] to mathematically depict the QoS degree perceived by the users.
+We present a model developed from the economic concept of utility function, which has been widely used to depict the QoS perceived by the users of a wireless network.
+Even though this concept is derived from micro-economics [9], it is often adopted in the recent literature [10] to mathematically depict the QoS degree in cellular systems applications.
 There are several possibilities to define a numerical representation of QoS: one example of such kind could be the 5-level mean-opinion-score (MOS) [11], that directly considers the perception of the service and numerically grades the QoS via subjective testing.
 Different cases of resource assignment are considered and the grades can be easily transformed into a function by means of interpolation between the samples.

-Strategies to derive utility functions are not investigated here in detail.
-We simply assume that a utility function u(g) maps some quality-related parameter g, $0 \le g < \infty$, onto an interval of real numbers, discrete or continuous.
-Note that, in the case of RRM, g represents the resource of the network given to the users, and could be one- or multidimensional.
+Strategies to derive utility functions are not investigated here in detail, nor issues like the ways to securely communicate (or estimate) the utility of the users for a realistic case.
+We simply assume that the preference for each user is summarised by a utility function u(g), which maps some quality-related parameter g, $0 \le g < \infty$, onto an interval of real numbers, discrete or continuous.
+Note that in the case of RRM, g represents the resource of the network given to the users, and could be one- or multidimensional.

-Since utilities map the perceived quality, they are increasing functions of the g-parameters, i.e., it is assumed that the greater the resource allocated to a user, the higher its satisfaction.
+Since utilities map the perceived quality, they are increasing functions of the g-parameters, i.e. it is assumed that the greater the resource allocated to a user, the higher its satisfaction.
 This implies the following requirements on the derivative of the function u(g):

-$$\frac{\mathrm{d}u(g)}{\mathrm{d}g} \ge 0, \tag{1}$$

-$$\lim{g \to \infty} \frac{\mathrm{d}u(g)}{\mathrm{d}g} = 0.$$ (2)
+$$\frac{\mathrm{d}u(g)}{\mathrm{d}g} \ge 0, \qquad \lim{g \to \infty} \frac{\mathrm{d}u(g)}{\mathrm{d}g} = 0. \tag{1}$$

-Equation (2) is known in economics as the law of diminishing marginal utilities.
+The second condition in Eq.
+(1) is known in economics as the law of diminishing marginal utilities.
 This reflects the phenomenon according to which the improvement of the QoS is vanishing when an already high grade of satisfaction has been reached.
 That is a realistic assumption for general cases.